OSLIST (and other online groups)

 Over time, in Open Space and the OSLIST, we have wandered into the strange world of self-organizing systems, questions of peace making, human dignity, personal sense of worth, constructive conflict.
 Our journey has always been a shared one.
 No single person has, or could have, the total experience.
 And no one has the interpretive capacity to explain and elucidate that experience.
 We can only do this together, freely and openly.
 And what we have done so far is wide open for your searching and learning, in the OSLIST archive.

-Occasionally Harrison Owen is asked why he never trademarked, patented, or franchised Open Space Technology.
-He says, “A flip, but honest answer would be that I was too lazy, in addition to the fact that I had better things to do than spend my time defending the sacred precincts.
+Occasionally Harrison Owen was asked why he never trademarked, patented, or franchised Open Space Technology.
+He said, “A flip, but honest answer would be that I was too lazy, in addition to the fact that I had better things to do than spend my time defending the sacred precincts.
 The same might be said for my refusal to “Certify” OS Practitioners.
 More to the point, and closer to my heart (true feelings :-)), I really felt/feel that OS does some good in ways that this funny world of ours can truly benefit from.
 Therefore I wanted it to be freely available to whomever, wherever, and however. . .
 And I don’t just mean Open Space Technology as a narrowly prescribed methodology.
 I mean the whole enchilada – Method, Philosophy, Feelings, and anything else that has popped up along the way.”

 The OSLIST has been a critical part of the Open Space experience, and the evolution of the global Open Space community.
 From the very beginning it was open to anybody who cared – with no questions asked about why they cared or how much.
 People have come, people have gone, and some have just hung out.
 Some have posted regularly and many have been reading and learning quietly for many years.